kontent-ai/model-generator-js/README.md

 ## FAQ

 -   If you are getting the `The Subscription API is not supported in your plan` error, set the `isEnterpriseSubscription` option to false

 ## CLI Configuration

 -   `environmentId` - Id of the Kontent.ai environment
 -   `apiKey`- Management API Key
 -   `outputDir`- Directory where files will be created.
 Defaults to current directory - `--outputDir=./`.
-Some other
+Some other examples:
-    examples: `--outputDir=./sample`
+    `--outputDir=./sample`
 -   `isEnterpriseSubscription` - Indicates if enterprise subscription endpoint can be used to export data.
 -   `addTimestamp`- Indicates if timestamp is added to generated models
--   `addEnvironmentInfo`- Indicates if environment info stamp is added to generated models
 -   `elementResolver`- Name resolver for elements.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `contentTypeFileResolver`- Name resolver for content type filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `contentTypeSnippetFileResolver`- Name resolver for content type snippet filenames.
-Available options are:
-    `camelCase`, `pascalCase`, `snakeCase`
+Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `taxonomyTypeFileResolver`- Name resolver for taxonomy filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `contentTypeResolver`- Name resolver for content type names.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `contentTypeSnippetResolver`- Name resolver for content type snippet names.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `taxonomyTypeResolver`- Name resolver for taxonomy type names.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 -   `sdkType`- Type of sdk for which models are generated.
 Available options are: `delivery`, `migration`
 -   `exportWebhooks` - Indicates if webhooks are exported
 -   `exportWorkflows` - Indicates if workflows are exported